Metallis/Only-Fish-Marker-Pack/README.md

 I develop this pack as I have time (which is quite limited) and focus my efforts primarily on usage with [Blish HUD](https://blishhud.com/) over [GW2 TacO](http://www.gw2taco.com/) as Blish provides some nice QoL features to make the markers and trails a little less obtrusive while still being useful.

-This pack provides many sets of markers and trails, primarily repurposed from [Tekkit's](http://tekkitsworkshop.net/index.php/gw2-taco/download) and [ReActif's](https://www.heinze.fr/taco/?lang=en) packs, with some cosmetic changes to make them a little less obtrusive and sleeker, in addition to some further minor optimizations.
+This pack provides many sets of markers and trails, primarily based on the hard work from [Tekkit's](http://tekkitsworkshop.net/index.php/gw2-taco/download) and [ReActif's](https://www.heinze.fr/taco/?lang=en) packs, with some cosmetic changes to make them a little less obtrusive and sleeker, in addition to some further minor optimizations.

 **THIS PACK GENERALLY ASSUMES THE FOLLOWING**
 1) You have and can apply common sense.
 There are usually as few markers and icons as I can manage while still conveying the necessary information, for visibility's sake.